 - 1. A student may request a departmental Graduate Committee hearing to appeal any decision involving the student's performance in the Graduate Program.
 This request should normally be transmitted through the Advisor and Department Chairperson or Coordinator.
 Failure of the Advisor, Departmental Chairperson or Coordinator to act upon a written request by the student within a time limit of five (5) working days, automatically enables the student to appeal directly to the Graduate Program Committee of the Division of Biomedical Sciences. - 2.
-If a Departmental Graduate Committee deadline has been exceeded without appropriate action, the Associate Dean of Biomedical Sciences will automatically schedule a hearing with the student.
+If a Departmental Graduate Committee deadline has been exceeded without appropriate action, the Associate Dean of Biomedical Sciences and/or the Graduate Program Coordinator will automatically schedule a hearing with the student.